 - Roleplay.
 Now hear me out: Not the bed kind, but the uber-nerd Dungeons and Dragons kind.
 Get comfortable pretending to be someone else, and being extra while doing it.
 There’s something liberating about pretending to be somebody else too, and you might find you talk better, more naturally and more freely.
 This also ties in very nicely with point number 2 because obviously at first it’s going to be awkward as hell.
 But once you’re comfortable with thinking of your talking self as a different persona, you can go on stage and pretend you are the speaker you want to be.
 DONE.

-- Used.
+- Get.
+Used.
 To.
 Long.
 Dramatic.
 Pauses.
 Honestly, pausing for effect makes everything sink in.
 There is an amazing power in silence.
 So practice it in your daily speech and give your friends either a) a good laugh or b) an ulcer because WHY ARE YOU TAKING SO LONG TO SAY THE THING

 - This one comes from an awesome entrepreneur that happened to do beauty pageants, Nichol Bradford: Say your full speech with a pencil between your teeth.
 If you’re brave enough, I recommend having an audience so that you can get point 2 done right away since you’re going to become a slobbering mess.
 Again, since this helps with proper enunciation, I recommend it especially for people pitching in languages different from their own.